 Due to the Mini’s small size so it only needs a very small fire to reach and maintain the target temperature.
 A 10kg bag of wood pellets can provide well over 40 hours of low temperature cooking.

-Priming the grill with pellets
+Priming wood pellets

 The first time the grill is used, and after each time the pellets totally run out, the grill needs to be primed with pellets.
 Priming means feeding pellets from the hopper through the auger tube into the fire-pot.